RosarioDavi/travel-square/README.md

 # Module3 Project Gamma

 # Group Name

 Travel^2

 # Group Members

 Muhammad Rahman
 Lena Zhang
 Sarah Ahn
 Rosario Davi

 ## Design

 ## Intended market

-  Travel^2 is intended to give the user a plateform to connect with travelers and explore differnt places they may not have thought of exploring.
-Our webstie is intended for a user to create a follwers list beable to check our explore page and see where there followers have been and what there followers have had to say about a particular place.
-With in our explore page a user can narrow down the searches with the search bar, that way they can see a particular city and state they are exploring.
+Travel^2 is a social traveling based application that is aimed to connect travelers and help expand their itinerary with suggestions on places they have never thought about exploring before.
+Our website contains an explore page where users can follow other users and be notified of their most recent post or reviews of a particular location.
+There is also a trending aspect that allows users to view locations that are popular and have a lot of reviews over a short period of time.
+In addition, users can utilize the search bar to narrow down recommendations by city and state of the location they intend on visiting.
+Furthermore, users can also make post in regards to asking for recommendations and have other users reply in the form of comments.

 ## Built With

-  React, React.js
+React
 Bootstraps
 Fast API
 Redux
 Python
-  JavaScirpt
+JavaScript
+MySQL

 ## Functionality

-  Main-page: Page is used for signing into your account and begin exploring by using the top nav bar.
-On the nav bar you will find The  login buttons, sign up feature, the explore tab, request, and review tabs.
-  On the explore page you will be able to see some cards of venues.
-These can be filtered and narrowed down.
+Main Page/Home: Page is intended for users to search locations by state and city.
+Navigation bar: For users to sign up, login, and logout.
+In addition to navigating to other pages such as the explore, trending, and request page.
+Explore: Venue cards with the ability to check out reviews for the venue and creating a venue if logged in.
+Order of top post is filtered by the most recent post of users who they follow.
+Trending: Venue cards with reviews.
+Order of top post is filtered by popularity.
+Request: Making a request for recommendations with the access to viewing and making comments if user is logged in.
-  If user is an admin, they will be able to approve venues that other users have created in order to keep the information correct.
+Unapproved venues: Admins will be able to approve or deny newly created venues before they show up for the first time.
+Categories: Only admins are able to generate new categories for venues.

 ## Stretch Goals Functionality

 Photo uploads, following follow system (have the tables setup so I know how that system would work with redux), add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue)

 ## Start up

 To start this project, First start by cloning and forking the project from https://gitlab.com/travel-two/module3-project-gamma.

-  You can open the project in VS to see the code.
+You can open the project in VScode to see the code.

 To review the running project.

 Start by opening docker and your terminal.

 Run these commands in this order.

 Docker volume create postgres-data
 Docker volume create pg-admin

 For PC run Docker compose build
 For Mac run DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose build

-  Lastely run docker compose up.
+Lastly, run docker compose up.

 All containers should be running now.

 Once containers are up and running.

-  Vist localhost3000 to view the website.
+Visit localhost:3000 to view the website.

 ## Getting started